mohamaddiwany/seetree-assignment/README.md

 ## Work
-Go over the [localhost](https://127.0.0.0:5000) with port 5000 because flask run with that port From there you can go to home page and navigate by choosing pictures and functions or use the url /health: will respond with “OK” to any request /stats/IMAGE_FILE_NAME/FUNC_NAME : will calculate FUNC_NAME on the pixels of given IMAGE_FILE_NAME and return the result.
+Go over the [localhost](https://127.0.0.0:5000) with port 5000 because flask run with that port From there you can go to home page and navigate by choosing pictures and functions or use the url /health: will respond with “OK” to any request.

+/stats/IMAGE_FILE_NAME/FUNC_NAME : will calculate FUNC_NAME on the
+pixels of given IMAGE_FILE_NAME and return the result.
 Supported FUNC_NAMES should be:
 i. min

 ii. max

 iii. mean

 iv. median

 v. pXXX where XXX is a percentile between 0...100.
-For example p10 is the 10th percentile of the image, p99 is the 99th percentile All the images that should be supported are stored in a bucket named : seetree-demo-open .
+For example p10 is the 10th percentile of the image, p99 is the 99th percentile.

+All the images that should be supported are stored in a bucket named : seetree-demo-open .
 Currently there are 10 images in this bucket named IMG_1.jpg, IMG_2.jpg …